jeddl/NextJS-Static-Blog/src/pages/articles/contents/Git-Good_Practice.md

 And now you can start implementation.

-## Solve Your Merge Conflicts and Push Your Changes
+## Resolve Your Merge Conflicts and Push Your Changes

 After the implementation is done, you are about to push your code.
 Now you need to commit your code first: